 - The wizarding world is becoming this in Dumbledore's Army and the Year of Darkness.
 And Sluagh somehow managed to mesh the worst of the Troubles in Northern Ireland with the worst of Voldemort's reign of terror.

 - The Firebird Trilogy of stories also has a very, very well constructed Crapsack world.
-The fic deconstructs the harem genre in the most horrifying manner, creating a world where sexual harassment of young males is encouraged, Goblins are witch raping, iumpregnating horrors, and Voldemort (Who is very much his canon counterpart, if perhaps worse), is seen by most of the fans as a hero....and Goyle is a girl.
-Squick
+The fic deconstructs the harem genre in the most horrifying manner, creating a world where sexual harassment of young males is encouraged, Goblins are witch raping monsters, and Voldemort (who is very much like his canon counterpart, if perhaps worse), is seen by most of the fans as a hero.... and Goyle is a girl.
+Squick.

 - The Harem War has over a third of all magical females as concubines against their wills, hinted to be killed in later life after being made as sex slaves at very young ages, with the rest of the magical females in general being treated poorly.